alvaroleva/TFG_collabs/phase1_MATLAB/README_1.md

 <img align="left" src="https://img.shields.io/badge/ TFG-phase1-yellow"><img align="left" src="https://img.shields.io/badge/Development environment -MATLAB-blue"></br>

 In this first phase, all the algorithms developed to pass from the initial 24h ECG signal (ISHNE format) to the final table containing the 12-lead ECG biomarkers are described.
+Thanks to Pedro Gomis, Flavio Palmieri and Luis Tortosa for their contributions.

 > The open-source software [ECG-kit](http://marianux.github.io/ecg-kit/) is used.